michalsenkyr/michalsenkyr.github.io/_drafts/spark-performance.md

 ![RDD map-side join example]

+(add info on coalesce/repartition)

 ### DataFrames and Datasets

 The high-level APIs share a special approach to partitioning data.
-All data blocks of the input files are added into a common pool and this pool is divided into partitions according to
+All data blocks of the input files are added into common pools, just as in `wholeTextFiles`, but the pools are then divided into partitions according to two settings: `spark.sql.files.maxPartitionBytes`, which specifies a maximum partition size (128MB by default), and `spark.sql.files.openCostInBytes`, which specifies an estimated cost of opening a new file in bytes that could have been read (4MB by default).
+The framework will figure out the optimal partitioning of input data automatically based on this information.

+When it comes to partitioning on shuffles, the high-level APIs are, sadly, quite lacking (at least as of Spark 2.2).
+The number of partitions can only be specified statically on a job level by specifying the `spark.sql.shuffle.partitions` setting (200 by default).

+The high-level APIs can automatically convert join operations into broadcast joins.
+This is controlled by `spark.sql.autoBroadcastJoinThreshold`, which specifies the maximum size of tables considered for broadcasting (10MB by default) and `spark.sql.broadcastTimeout`, which controls how long executors will wait for broadcasted tables (5 minutes by default).

 ## 3. Serialization